hackersonlineclub/HOCig1_2/README.md

 HOCig our first ever tool on GitHub, please give your feedback.

-Currently, we are working on its Third version, where you will get more features.
+Old Vrsion of HOCig is V1.0 found in https://github.com/hackersonlineclub/HOCig Currently, we are working on its Third version, where you will get more features.

 # Note: